-1. Remove the spark plug leads.
+Remove the spark plug boots.
 Twist the rubber boots slightly and pull off.
+1.

-Remove the spark plugs to inspect.
+2. Remove the spark plugs to inspect.
 Replace spark plug if electrode is worn or the insulator is rough, cracked, broken, blistered or fouled.

-3. Set the spark plug gap to specifications.
+3. Set the spark plug gap to specification.

-Spark Plug Gap Spark plug 0.90 mm (0.035 in.)
+Spark Plug Spark plug gap 1.0 mm (0.040 in.)

 Before installing spark plugs, clean off any dirt on the spark plug seats.
-Install plugs finger tight, and then tighten to the specified value.
+Install plugs finger tight, and then tighten 1/4 turn or torque to specifications.